AbinashTN/Twitch-Toxicity-Performances-Analysis/README.md

 ## 📂 collect_lol_performance

-This folder contains Python code that collects the timelines of all *League of Legends* matches played by a player since June 16th, 2021.
+This directory contains Python code that collects the timelines of all *League of Legends* matches played by a player since June 16th, 2021.

 ### 📥 How It Works